-The VECTOR-e line of catalytic oxidizers is based on the success of our VECTOR System with the substation of an electric heating system – rather than a gas combustion system.
+The VECTOR-e line of catalytic oxidizers (CatOx) is based on the success of our VECTOR System with the substation of an electric heating system – rather than a gas combustion system.
 No other manufacturer offers you the extensive knowledge - in both oxidizers and catalyst technologies - necessary to achieve the most complete and cost effective elimination of VOC's.

 CPI designs each VECTOR-e Catalytic Oxidizer based on the exact needs of your application.
 With 48 years of catalyst manufacturing as a basis of our expertise, you can be assured that your VECTOR-e Catalytic Oxidizer will be designed with the most appropriate catalyst product for your needs.
 The VECTOR-e Catalytic Oxidizer is substitutes the standard natural (propane) gas or oil fired combustion system with an electric heating module .